1. Overview

 |

-When Screen1 is loaded, you can access following widget by widget name.
+When Screen1 is loaded, you can access the following widgets by their names:

 -